ashutosht123/Seva/README.md

 # Seva
-Wanderlust is a MERN stack project inspired by Airbnb, providing a platform for users to browse and book vacation rentals.
-This project is hosted on Render and can be accessed here. https://seva-eb3t.onrender.com
+Seva is a web app connecting food donors with recipients.
+Donors list extra food, and recipients can request items based on their needs.
+A search feature aids quick filtering, and the project is built with MVC architecture, deployed on Render.com.. https://seva-eb3t.onrender.com

 ![Screenshot 2024-08-10 113206](https://github.com/user-attachments/assets/a15b5fd0-6307-42bf-b5f1-4785397304b6)